OnlyRightNow/barcode-synthesizer/README.md

 <a href="https://github.com/OnlyRightNow/barcode-synthesizer/blob/master/LICENSE.md"><img src="https://img.shields.io/pypi/l/python-barcode.svg" title="License" alt="License"></a>

-Creates a set of realistically looking barcodes images and a textfile containing the values.
+Creates a set of realistically looking barcode images and a textfile containing the values.

 ## Motivation
 There is a lack of useful barcodes datasets e.g. for training a barcode-decoder network.<br />